Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 10. Hyperprolactinemia: A high level of prolactin, a lactogenic hormone, can also inhibit the usual production of hormones necessary for regular menstrual cycles.

-11. Ovarian insufficiency: This disorder is characterised by the inability of the ovaries to work appropriately before the age of 40 years.
-Low levels of estrogen in the body cause irregular or absent periods.
+11. Ovarian insufficiency: This disorder is characterised by the inability of the ovaries to work appropriately before the age of 40.
+Low estrogen levels in the body cause irregular or absent periods.

-There are many approaches that can help regularise the menstrual cycle.
+Many approaches can help regularise the menstrual cycle.
 Diet, exercise, and reducing stress, in combination with medicines, are the most effective ways to induce periods.
+If your periods are delayed, you must consult your healthcare provider to rule out a pregnancy.

 1) Exercise

-Gentle exercise can relax the muscles and potentially help induce a period, though the evidence is mostly anecdotal.
+Gentle exercise can relax the muscles and help induce a period, though the evidence is primarily anecdotal.
 For those with irregular periods due to intense workout routines, moderating exercise can help restore hormonal balance and regular menstrual cycles.

 2) Relaxation

-High-stress levels are linked to menstrual irregularities.
-Reducing stress through relaxation techniques like gentle yoga, journaling, meditation, and spending time with loved ones may help induce a period if stress is causing delays or absences.
+High stress levels are linked to menstrual irregularities.
+Reducing stress through relaxation techniques like gentle yoga, journaling, meditation, and spending time with loved ones may help relieve stress if it is causing delays or absences.

 3) Orgasm